By nature, basements are imperfect concrete structures built in unstable or expansive soils of varying density and compaction.

-The damage in your basement caused by water is obvious.
+The damage in your basement caused by water is evident.
 However, there are many effects that you may or may not see as a result of a damp and wet basement.
 The "stack effect" creates airflow in your home from bottom to top.
-This air flows upward into the upper levels of your home from the basement, bringing the humidity from the basement with it.
+This air flows upward into your home's upper levels from the basement, bringing the humidity from the basement with it.
 The effects on your home can include:

 - Dust Mites (the number one indoor allergen)